studioloft/studioloft.github.io/_pages/about.md

 </section>
 <!-- end hero -->

+Hi, I'm Gavin Hornak - I am a a full-time Broadcast Engineering and IT Technologist with almost 2 decades of experience.
+I started Studio Loft Media in 2008, originally focueed on media-industry education and resources helping early-career professionals understand the fundmentals of digital media and technical craft.
+Over time, the original mission caries on but as my career has transitioned more deeply into video engineering, live broadcast and IT infeastructure, Studio Loft evolved with me.
+Today Studio Loft exists as a space which expands on it's original intent and continues to encourage learning and professional growth for anyone passionate about modern media technology.

+My hope is that Studio Loft becomes a resource for engineers, students, operators and creatives who want to understand not just what we build, but why it matters.
+I hope you walk away with practical insights and inspiration to build, experiment and push the industry forward.

 Hey, I’m Alex - part developer, part digital explorer, and full-time lover of all things tech.
 From crafting lines of code on Linux to unraveling the layers of cybersecurity, my passion for technology goes beyond just a career.

 {: .note }